alvarosg/pynverse/README.md

 ![](https://cloud.githubusercontent.com/assets/12649253/19738042/cf22460a-9bad-11e6-9c17-6fdd6cda0991.png)

-In particular, for the piecewise function case, there is `piecewise` util function provided that solves the issues of np.piecewise in order to make it work for both scalars and arrays.
+In particular, for the definition of piecewise functions, there is a `piecewise` utility function provided that solves the issues of np.piecewise when working with both scalars and arrays.
 For example, the inverse for the last plot was obtained as:

 ```python
 from pynverse import inversefunc, piecewise